Modern luxury in a historical setting

 The palace regained its function as a café in the 2000s and by today it has become a real jewel-box of the Andrássy Avenue, a World Heritage site.

-We are waiting our kind guests with the weekly changing business lunch and chef's offers, selection of wines from Hungary and from all over the world and home-made dessert specialties created by own confectionery.
+We are waiting our kind guests with the weekly changing chef's offers, selection of wines from Hungary, dessert specialties.

 We wish you a pleasant afternoon or evening in surroundings that evoke the elegance of the turn of the past century.